An alphabetical list of defined key terms used on this website is provided on this page.

 The difference in elevation represented by each contour line on a topographic map or its digital equivalent.

 Cooperating Technical Partners (CTP) Program

-An innovative FEMA program to create partnerships between FEMA and participating NFIP communities, regional agencies, and State agencies that have the interest and capability to become more active participants in the FEMA flood hazard mapping program.
+A FEMA program to create partnerships with NFIP communities, regional agencies, and State agencies that have the interest and capability to become more active participants in the FEMA flood hazard mapping program.

 Facilities that, if damaged, would present an immediate threat to life, public health, and safety.
 Critical and essential facilities include, but are not limited to, hospitals, emergency operations centers, water systems, and utilities.

 Cross sections of riverine flooding sources are taken by surveyors and engineers to gather information about the size and geometry of the stream channel, bridges and culverts along the stream, and the elevation of the ground.
 This information is used to accurately model the flood hazards for the stream.
 Cross sections are shown on the FIRM and the flood profiles and other tables in the Flood Insurance Study (FIS) report.

 Any man-made change to improved or unimproved real estate including, but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.

 In wave forecasting, the length of time the wind blows in nearly the same direction over the fetch, or “generating area.”